…Steadfastly maintain the habit of prayer (Romans 12:12-J.B. Phillips).

-First, we must know that the Father sees us as righteous; that is, as though we’ve had never sinned!
+First, you must know that the Father sees you as righteous.
 Our sin debt has been completely paid by Jesus, and God sees us as pure as Jesus before Him!
-It’s as though we have never committed a sin!
+It’s as though we have never sinned!

-Secondly, we must know that the Father loves us as much as He does His own Son.
-In John 17:23, Jesus prays that he Father will reveal to us the fact that You have loved them as you have loved me!
-We must know that we are endeared to the heart of the Father, and that He wants our companionship and fellowship.
+Secondly, you must know that The Father loves you as much as He does His own Son.
+In John 17:23, Jesus prays that he Father will reveal to us the fact that You have loved them as you have loved Me!
+You must know that you are endeared to the heart of the Father, and that He wants your companionship and fellowship.

-Then we must begin to develop our fellowship with Him based on our right standing with Him according to the Word; not according to our feelings.
-We should take some time to get alone and just tell Him that we love Him and tell Him how glad we are to be saved from sin and redeemed from hell.
+Then you must begin to develop you fellowship with Him based on your right standing with Him according to the Word; not according to your feelings.
+Take some time to get alone and just tell Him that you love Him and tell Him how glad you are to be saved from sin and redeemed from hell.

 Take time too to pray in the spirit, in other tongues.
-Our spirit, in communion with the Holy Spirit will pray God’s perfect will in all areas of our lives.
+Your spirit, in communion with the Holy Spirit will pray God’s perfect will in all areas of your life.

 Life will become a partnership between you and the Father.
 You’ll begin to talk over every problem, every challenge, and every circumstance good and bad with Him.
 And before long, you will have developed and unconscious communion with Him that will erase fear and worry from your life.

-Prayer will become an unconscious act of communion throughout your day.
-Daunting impossibilities will turn into opportunities for your Father to show Himself strong in life.
-You’ll begin to fulfill Proverbs 3:5-6: Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, and He shall direct your paths.
+Prayer will become and unconscious act of communion throughout your day.
+Daunting impossibilities will turn into opportunities for your Father to show Himself strong in your life.
+You’ll begin to fulfill Proverbs 3:5-6: Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths.